 - Or you can use 1 tablespoon Psyllium Husk Powder here, and blend it with the flour.
 (Sorry these are not AIP options!)

-Here’s a sneak peak at next week’s recipe: Marionberry Cheesecake Pie.
+Here’s a Marionberry Pie I made with this crust.
 I love how the crust holds its crimp so well, for pretty fluted edges.